Cornel Nistorescu

 Cornel Nistorescu (born December 15, 1948) is a Romanian journalist, known for his editorial "Ode to America" regarding the American response to the terrorist attacks of September 11, 2001.

-Nistorescu graduated from the University of Cluj in 1974 with a degree in Philology, Romanian and Italian Languages and Literatures.
+Nistorescu was born in Turmaș, Hunedoara County, the son of Aurel Nistoresc and Ilina (née Popa).
+He graduated from the University of Cluj in 1974 with a degree in Philology, Romanian, and Italian Languages and Literatures.
 Nistorescu speaks Romanian, English, French, and Italian.

-Nistorescu is a former editor and founder of several publications, and was the General Manager of the "Evenimentul" zilei daily and head of the "Expres" ltd. co.
+Nistorescu is a former editor and founder of several publications, and was the General Manager of the Evenimentul Zilei daily and head of the Expres company.
 He has written three books and is a contributor to cultural publications or newspapers and weeklies in Belgium, the Netherlands, France, and the United States.